-- Enter an appropriate Profile Name similar to the screen below. - Click Next.
+- Enter an appropriate Profile Name similar to the screen below (Service Provider UDP was used). - Click Next.

-- On the Edit Server Configuration Profile General Tab select Trunk Server from the drop down menu for the Server Type. - On the IP Addresses / FQDN field, sip.clearcom.mx (the Fully Qualified Domain Name of the service provider SIP proxy server.
-This information was provided by Clearcom). - Enter 5060 under Port and select UDP for Transport for both entries. - Click Next.
+- On the Edit Server Configuration Profile General Tab select Trunk Server from the drop-down menu for the Server Type. - On the IP Addresses / FQDN field, enter sip.clearcom.mx (Clearcom SIP proxy server FQDN).
+This information was provided by Clearcom. - Enter 5060 under Port and select UDP for Transport. - Click Next.

-On the Add Server Configuration Profile - Authentication window:
+On the Add SIP Server Profile - Authentication tab:

 - Check the Enable Authentication box. - Enter the User Name credential provided by the service provider for SIP trunk registration. - Enter the Realm credential provided by the service provider for SIP trunk registration.
-Note that the Service Provider's Domain Name was used. - Enter Password credential provided by the service provider for SIP trunk registration. - Click Next.
+Note that the Service Provider's Domain Name was used. - Enter Password credential provided by the service provider - for SIP trunk registration. - Click Next.

-Click Next on the Add Server Configuration Profile - Heartbeat window (not shown).
+• Click Next on the Add Server Configuration Profile - Heartbeat window (not shown).

-On the Add Server Configuration Profile - Registration window:
+On the Add SIP Server Profile - Registration tab:

-- Check the Register with ALL Servers box. - On Refresh Interval enter the amount of time (in seconds) between REGISTER messages that will be sent from the enterprise to the Service Provider Proxy Server to refresh the registration binding of the SIP trunk.
-This value should be chosen in consultation with the service provider, 120 seconds was the value used during the compliance test. - The From URI and To URI entries for the REGISTER messages are built using the following: - From URI: Use the User Name entered above in the Authentication screen (User123) and the Service Provider's domain name (clearcom.mx), as shown on the screen below. - To URI: Use the User Name entered above in the Authentication screen (User123) and the Service Provider's domain name (clearcom.mx), as shown on the screen below. - Click Next until the Add Server Configuration Profile Advanced window is reached.
+- Check the Register with All Servers box. - Frequency: Enter the amount of time (in seconds) between REGISTER messages that will be sent from the enterprise to the Service Provider Proxy Server to refresh the registration binding of the SIP trunk.
+This value should be chosen in consultation with the service provider.
+120 seconds was the value used during the compliance test. - The From URI and To URI entries for the REGISTER messages are built using the following: - From URI: Use the User Name entered above in the Authentication screen (user123) and the Service Provider's domain name (clearcom.mx), as shown on the screen below. - To URI: Use the User Name entered above in the Authentication screen (user123) and the Service Provider's domain name (clearcom.mx), as shown on the screen below. - Click Next.